quantumJLBass/boa-fraud/profiles/addresses/US/STATES/LOUISIANA/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900.md

 
 
 a year ago
 We had the absolute best experience purchasing our home through Cross Country Equity, LLC.
 Our personal Loan Officer was Mr. Leeonnas Richardson.
 He was very professional, respectful, and the young man is one of the smartest financial officers we have ever dealt with during any financial transactions we have made throughout our lives.
 Leeonnas understands that the home loan process is stressful and requires a lot of paperwork that can sometimes be difficult to understand.
 So , not only would he send us an email explaining every document he would send to us, but, he called us prior to sending the emailed documents to explain to us exactly what each document contained and how we were to proceed in completing them as well.
 Every time we called Leeonnas with questions (which was a lot), he responded immediately.
 In addition to the wonderful things we have already said about Leeonnas, the best and most important attributes he possesses are his honesty, his ability to keep his word, and to always follow through on everything that he said he would do for us.
 The qualities that Leeonnas possesses are very rare in the world today, especially in the financial industry.
 Overall, we have absolutely no complaints about our experiences with Leeonnas and Cross Country Equity.
-In fact, we highly recommend them to anyone interested in purchasing a home in this stressful homebuyer’s market.
+In fact, we highly recommend them to anyone interested in purchasing a home in this stressful homebuyer's market.

 Thank you Leeonnas and Cross Country Equity, LLC.
 It was a pleasure doing business with you.